SOONER THEATRE MISSION STATEMENT

 Board of Directors

 Dr. Amanda Ward is a born and raised Oklahoman.
 She grew up in Moore, OK before attending Oklahoma State University, where she graduated in 2003 with her Bachelor of Science in Chemistry.
 She then went on to the University of Oklahoma, where she received her Doctorate of Dental Surgery in 2007.
-Amanda completed her specialty training in Pediatric Dentistry at The University of Tennessee College of Dentistry in Memphis, TN in 2009.
+Dr. Ward completed her specialty training in Pediatric Dentistry at The University of Tennessee College of Dentistry in Memphis, TN in 2009.
 She is also a Diplomate of the American Board of Pediatric Dentistry.
-She provides dental care to children in and around the Norman community through her practice at Norman Pediatric Dentistry.
-In addition to her passion for pediatric dentistry, Amanda enjoys running with her husband Brad, cooking and reading.
+In addition to her passion for pediatric dentistry, Dr. Ward enjoys running with her husband Brad, cooking and reading.
 She loves spending time with her husband and their two adorable young daughters.